Why SHUT?

 In addition to that, my fingers hurt after a couple of hours moving and clicking the mouse to align things on screen!
 Am I becoming the grumpy old neighbor?

-My argument: just as Bootstrap caters for developers who do not design, those apps cater for designers who do not develop.
-They may have some coding skills though.
-But if you know how to code like I do, you would feel absolutely limited by those apps.
-So if you know how to code, CODE your prototype.
+My argument: Just as Bootstrap serves developers who aren't designers, these apps are designed for designers who don't develop.
+They might have some coding skills, but if you know how to code like I do, you'll find these apps very limiting.
+So, if you can code, CODE your prototype.

 Developers are color-blind

-My cynical comeback to developers trying to design something out of the box.
-Developers who do not design, should not be given the power Bootstrap gives, they will most definitely screw it up.
-Stopped counting the number of times I was asked to “clean up and fix” code that went out of control, that was built by Bootstrap.
+My cynical comeback to developers who attempt to design something out of the box.
+Developers who do not design, should not be given the power Bootstrap (or TailwindCss) gives, they will most definitely screw it up.
+Stopped counting the number of times I was asked to “clean up and fix” Bootstrap code that went out of control.

 SHUT, the world between.